 - What were your working conditions?
 Which considerations did you have to balance?

 - Tell the reader what you did to increase the validity of your research.
-E.g., what can you say about the reliability of the process of collecting data?
+For example, what can you say about the reliability of the process of collecting data?
 How do you know that you have actually investigated what you intended to investigate?
 Which conclusions can be drawn on this basis?
-Which conclusions are certain and which are more tentative?
+Which conclusions are certain, and which are more tentative?
 Can your results be applied in other areas?
 Can you generalise?
 If so, why?
 If not, why not?

 - You should aim to describe weaknesses as well as strengths.
 An excellent thesis distinguishes itself by defending – and at the same time criticising – the choices made.

-Your analysis, along with your discussion, will form the high light of your thesis.
-In the IMRaD format, this section is titled “Results”.
+The analysis, along with the discussion, will form the highlight of your thesis.
+In the IMRaD format, this section is Results.
 This is where you report your findings and present them in a systematic manner.
-The expectations of the reader have been built up through the other chapters, make sure you fulfill these expectations.
+The expectations of the reader have been built up through the other chapters, so ensure you fulfill these expectations.

 To analyse means to distinguish between different types of phenomena – similar from different.
-Importantly, by distinguishing between different phenomena, your theory is put to work.
-Precisely how your analysis should appear, however, is a methodological question.
+By distinguishing between different phenomena, your theory is put to work.
+Precisely how the analysis should appear, however, is a methodological question.
 Finding out how best to organise and present your findings may take some time.
 A good place to look for examples and inspiration is repositories for master’s theses.

 Note: Not all theses include a separate chapter for analysis.

 The discussion is often the most important section.
 Make sure that you allocate enough time and space for a good discussion.
-This is your opportunity to show that you have understood the significance of your findings and that you are capable of applying theory in an independent manner.
+This is your opportunity to show that you have understood the significance of your findings, and that you can apply theory in an independent manner.